 Have an NDA in place

-Provide documentation, Postman and Swagger files, sample requests
+Provide documentation, Postman and Swagger files and sample requests

 Make the pentest grey-box or source code-assisted